Massage Therapy Career Guide

 - Research massage therapy programs and select a massage therapy school that is best for you.
 Complete the necessary training program and become qualified to practice in your chosen specific municipality and/or state.

 - Once you have graduated from the program, be sure to research all applicable credential requirements in your state by working close with your school’s counselor.
 In areas where massage therapy is tightly regulated, you will be required to obtain proper licensure upon the completion of your college program.

-Which Massage Therapy Accreditation Bodies Exist?
+Massage Therapy Accreditation Bodies for Colleges